The title page of ,"Doctor Syntax in search of The Picturesque."

 Doctor Syntax having trouble with The Picturesque.

-The journey that Doctor Syntax goes on around a large part of England provides experiencess that cover the whole gamut of 18th century life.
-He goes horse racing in York.He attends art galleries and the theater in London, where Syntax encounters a critic.
+This Doctor Syntax tale, that Ben and his students bring to our notice, covers a large part of 18th century England, and covers the whole gamut of 18th century life.
+Syntax goes horse racing in York.
+He attends art galleries and the theater in London, where Syntax encounters a critic.
 Combe and Syntax give critics short shrift.
 Highway robbers and landladies in inns, quack doctors and lords and squires are all encountered.He meets mad bulls in fields and gravediggers in graveyards, ruined castles and attends military reviews.
-He visits Castle Howard in Yorkshire and most pleasantly for Syntax, The Lakes in Cumberland.
-Auspiciously he makes friends with Squire Worthy while in The Lakes
+He visits Castle Howard, an example of the aristocracy, in Yorkshire and most pleasantly for Syntax, The Lakes in Cumberland.
+Auspiciously he makes friends with Squire Worthy while in The Lakes.
+Ben and his students are bringing an important text that shows us life in the 18th century back to prominence for modern readers in an easily accessible way.

 Doctor Syntax loses money on the races at York.

-Loosely connecting Doctor Syntax to the area around Chawton where Jame Austen lived in Hampshire for the last eight ears of her life , the Reverend Gilbert White, also a curate,like our dear Doctor Syntax, lived in a village called Selborne.He of course is famous as a naturalist who wrote the Natural History of Selborne.
+Loosely connecting Doctor Syntax to the area around Chawton where Jame Austen lived in Hampshire for the last eight years of her life , the Reverend Gilbert White, also a curate like our dear Doctor Syntax, lived in a village called Selborne.He of course is famous as a naturalist who wrote the Natural History of Selborne.
 In connection with them both being curates it is interesting to point out that it was curates and local country vicars who were often the historians, writers of journeys and the innovative scientists of the 18th century.
 Doctor Syntax was in good company.

-Syntax is near the end of his journey and things have worked out for him.
 The book about The Picturesque he has been writing on his long journey has been sold for £300 (£24000 in todays money using the National Archive currency calculator).
 He is rich.

-In a kind of not so hidden subtext this tale is about marriage.
+In a kind of not so hidden subtext this tale is about marriage which of course makes the link with Austen that Ben and his students are making throughout.
 At the beginning of the tale Syntax is a poor clergyman who does some teaching to make extra money and is beaten by his wife.
+The relationship with his wife does not appear to be good at times.

 Syntax arrived back at home to his sensorious wife.